 - endocrine disorders such as diabetes, adrenal insufficiency, and thyroid disease

-Medications might also cause a drop in blood pressure.
+Medications might also cause blood pressure to drop.
 Beta-blockers and nitroglycerin, used to treat heart disease, are common culprits.
 Diuretics, tricyclic antidepressants, and erectile dysfunction drugs can also cause hypotension.

 Some people have low blood pressure for unknown reasons.
-This form of hypotension, called chronic asymptomatic hypotension, usually does not cause harm.
+This form of hypotension, called chronic asymptomatic hypotension, isn’t usually harmful.

 Hypotension is divided into several different classifications according to when your blood pressure drops.

-Postprandial hypotension is the drop of blood pressure occurring directly after eating.
+Postprandial hypotension is a drop in blood pressure that occurs right after eating.
 It is a type of orthostatic hypotension.
-Senior citizens, especially those with Parkinson’s disease, are more likely to develop postprandial hypotension.
+Older adults, especially those with Parkinson’s disease, are more likely to develop postprandial hypotension.

-Your doctor will treat the underlying condition that causes your hypotension.
-This may include medications for heart disease, diabetes, or infection.
+Your treatment will depend on the underlying cause of your hypotension.
+Treatment could include medications for heart disease, diabetes, or infection.

-Drink plenty of water to avoid hypotension due to dehydration.
+Drink plenty of water to avoid hypotension due to dehydration, especially if you are vomiting or have diarrhea.

 Treat orthostatic hypotension with slow, gradual movements.
 Instead of standing up quickly, work your way into a sitting or standing position using small movements.
 You can also avoid orthostatic hypotension by not crossing your legs when you sit.